Opto22/node-red-contrib-pac/DEVELOPERS.md

 ## Link Nodes

-In order for your development version of the Opto 22 Control Engine nodes to be used by Node-RED, you need to link your source directory into the local npm system.
+In order for your development version of the PAC Control nodes to be used by Node-RED, you need to link your source directory into the local npm system.
 Run:

 ```